Services

 While agents are the usual method of sale, with an unmortgageable property an auction could be more fitting.

-Hence why a good amount of problem properties are auctioned off, usually to buy to let investors or property developers.
-Saying that though, selling your house at auction doesn't come cheap.
+Hence why a good number of problem properties are auctioned off, usually to buy-to-let investors or property developers.
+Saying that, selling your house at auction doesn't come cheap.
 For starters, there's a fee for listing the property.

-Then there's one for marketing it and even commission when you come to complete.
+Then there's one for marketing it, and even a commission when you come to complete it.
 Not ideal when you're already taking a hit on the price as it is.

-If neither of the above sound like a viable option, then you could just cut ties with your property completely for free.
+If neither of the above sounds like a viable option, then you could just cut ties with your property completely for free.

 You see, to some buyers (particularly those with cash), unmortgageable properties are actually quite attractive.

-Exactly why approaching a industry leading cash buyer like us, would in many cases be the most straight-forward solution.
+Exactly why approaching an industry-leading cash buyer like us would in many cases, be the most straightforward solution.

-Do so and you won't be sat waiting for buyers to reach a deal with their mortgage lender or having to hire a specialist tradesman.
+Do so and you won't be sitting waiting for buyers to reach a deal with their mortgage lender or having to hire a specialist tradesman.

 Because as a cash buyer, we're not picky - we buy ANY house in ANY location and (crucially) in ANY condition!
 What's more, we don't mess around - we could have the cash in your bank within as little as 7 days.